greenrick/adb-get-started/blocks/how-to-author-with-blocks/how-to-author-with-blocks.md

 }
 ```

-## List of Building Blocks and Steps
+## List of Building Blocks and Tasks
-The remaining sections describe the Steps that are available to you broken out by service.
-The documentation provides snippets of how to include the Step in both the ``manifest.json`` and your markdown file.
+The remaining sections describe the Tasks that are available to you broken out by service.
+The documentation provides snippets of how to include the Task in both the ``manifest.json`` and your markdown file.

 [Go here to view the list of Building Blocks](/blocks/freetier/index.html).